open-telemetry/opentelemetry-rust/examples/basic-otlp-with-selector/README.md

-# Basic OpenTelemetry Example
+# Basic OTLP exporter Example

-This example shows basic span and metric usage, and exports to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) via OTLP with a custom metric aggregator selector.
+This example shows how to configure OTLP metrics exporter to use custom aggregator selectors and custom export kind selectors.

+## Prerequisite
+You should first start a `opentelemetry-collector` on localhost using the default configuration.